Islamic Cairo, Egypt

 8. End at the Bab Zuweila Gate

 Islamic Cairo is a unique experience into Egypt's Islamic heritage, offering sites steeped in history, architecture, and culture.
 From famous mosques and monumental castles to traffic-dense bazaars and serene courtyards, this district should be considered an attestation to many untold stories.
-Walking through the grand Citadel of Saladin, amid the busy streets of Al-Mu'izz Li-Din Allah, each part of Islamic Cairo is dependent on centuries of Egypt's memories; even in the hidden corners of Khan el-Khalili Bazaar, Islamic Cairo tells so much of its past.
+For those who prefer more immersive and personal exploration, Cairo walking tours through the grand Citadel of Saladin, amid the busy streets of Al-Mu'izz Li-Din Allah, each part of Islamic Cairo is dependent on centuries of Egypt's memories; even in the hidden corners of Khan el-Khalili Bazaar, Islamic Cairo tells so much of its past.
 This fascinating district should be on the list of must-see attractions for anyone wanting to know more about the depth and beauty of Cairo's Islamic heritage.
-Don't leave behind the magical moment of experiencing Islamic Cairo on your next Egypt tours!
+In Cairo tours, choosing a well-guided Cairo Islamic tour will reveal layers of history that most overlook.
+Don't leave behind the magical moment of experiencing Islamic Cairo on your next Egypt tour!

 Inquire Now